-Passenger traffic for 2018 totalled 6,808,177 movements at Malta International Airport, marking the achievement of a new milestone and the airport's ninth consecutive year of growth.
+Passenger traffic for 2019 totalled 7,310,289 passenger movements at Malta International Airport, reaching a new milestone and marking a decade of growth.

-Translating into a noteworthy increase of 13.2% over 2017, this annual all-time high was observed in parallel with a 13.4% increase in aircraft movements and a growth of 14.0% in seat capacity.
-Seat load factor dropped marginally by 0.6 percentage points to stand at 81.8%.

-A total of 28 new developments were introduced in 2018 as new routes were launched and a number of carriers increased the frequency on existing routes or extended their summer schedules into the shoulder period.
-Cargo and mail handled throughout the year reached 17,684 tonnes, an increase of 9.3% over the previous year.
+Translating into a noteworthy increase of 7.4% over 2018, this annual all-time high was observed in parallel with a 6.5% increase in aircraft movements together with a growth of 7.3% in seat capacity.
+Seat load factor remained unchanged from the previous year and stood at a healthy 81.8%.
+Cargo and mail handled throughout the year reached 18,498 tonnes, an increase of 4.6% over the previous year.

-Ryanair carried the highest number of passengers in 2018, registering an 11.3% increase in passenger movements over the previous year.
-This growth was due to the airline basing an additional aircraft at Malta International Airport as from summer 2018, introducing 9 new routes and extending 8 routes into the winter schedule.
+A total of 20 new routes were introduced in 2019, whilst a number of carriers increased frequency on existing routes or extended their schedules into the shoulder period.
+Ryanair carried the largest number of passengers in 2019, registering a 15.7% increase in passenger movements over the previous year.
+This growth was due to the airline basing an additional aircraft, its 6th, at Malta International Airport as from summer 2019 and introducing 11 new routes for the season as well as another 4 new routes in the winter season.